kvqn/easyshell/apps/website/README.md

 ## Scripts

-These are the nextjs related scripts.
+These are the Next.js related scripts.

 - [`lint`](#lint)
 - [`dev`](#dev)